Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Covariate adjustment

-\begin{remark} Although $ \widehat{\boldsymbol \tau}_\adjtwo$ is optimal (asymptotically) among all the considered estimators, evidence has suggested that this stratum-specific covariate adjustment method can lead to inferior performance when there exist small strata \citep{Liu2019}. \end{remark}
+\begin{remark} Although $ \widehat{\boldsymbol \tau}_\adjtwo$ is optimal (asymptotically) among all of the considered estimators, evidence has suggested that this block-specific covariate adjustment method can lead to inferior performance when there exist small blocks \citep{Liu2019}. \end{remark}